 Fostering is an ideal situation for anyone considering adopting a puppy/dog but who is not sure how they will fit into their lifestyle.

-- Once we have received your application, a member of PPBR will contact you to discuss your application to make the best match for your home.
-This may take up to 4 days.
+Once we have received your email, a member of PPBR will contact you to discuss the which dog may best match for your home.
+This may take up to week.